dragonflyoss/Dragonfly/docs/apis.md

 #### Description
-dfget stops playing a role as a peer in peer network constructed by supernode. when dfget lasts in five minutes without downloading or uploading task, dfget automatically sends a DELETE /peers/{id} request.
+dfget stops playing a role as a peer in peer network constructed by supernode. when dfget lasts in five minutes without downloading or uploading task, uploader of dfget automatically sends a DELETE /peers/{id} request to supernode.

 #### Parameters